Irrelon/ForerunnerDB/readme.md

 # How to Use
 ## Use ForerunnerDB in *Browser*
+> fdb-all.min.js is the entire ForerunnerDB with all the added extras.
+If you prefer only the core database functionality (just collections, no views etc) you can use fdb-core.min.js instead.
+A [list of the different builds](#distribution-files) is available for you to select the best build for your purposes.

 Include the fdb-all.min.js file in your HTML (change path to the location you put forerunner):

 ```html